mhoemmen/cpp-proposals-pub/conjugated/conjugated.md

 > Change [linalg.conj.conjugated] paragraphs 1 and 2 to read as follows.
 > (Paragraph 1 has been reorganized from a sentence into four bullet points,
 > where Paragraphs 1.2 and 1.3 represent the changes.
-> Similarly, Paragraph 2 has been reorganized from two bullet points into four.
+> Similarly, Paragraph 2 has been reorganized from two bullet points into three.
-> The old Paragraph 2.2 has been changed to 2.4,
+> The old Paragraph 2.2 has been changed to 2.3,
-> and the new Paragraphs 2.2 and 2.3 have been inserted as the middle bullet points.)
+> and the new Paragraph 2.2 has been inserted as the middle bullet point.)
 > Text to add is shown in green, and text to remove is shown in red.

 <span style="color: red;">